jilavsky/SAXS_IgorCode/User form factors for Irena/README.md

 * Par1 is the aspect ratio which for ellipsoids are defiend as rotational objects with dimensions R x R x ARxR, note, AR=1 may fail.
 * Par 2 is shell thickness in A, and it is the same thickness everywhere on the ellipsoid.
 * Par3, 4 and 5 are contrasts as this is core shell system and contrasts are part of the form factor.
-* Par3, 4 and 5 are implicitelyu multipled by 10^10cm^-2, so insert only a number.
+* Par3, 4 and 5 are implicitely multipled by 10^10cm^-2, so insert only a number.
 These are rhos not, delta-rho-square

 **In main panel set contrast = 1 !!!!!
 Contrasts are part of the form factor in this case.**